Where Mortgage Rates Could Be Headed in 2026

 Quick Answer

 The interest rate on a mortgage loan helps determine your monthly payment and how much the loan will cost overall.
-Mortgage rates climbed to a 23-year high in 2023, largely due to inflation, and while they've fallen since then, they remain elevated.
+Mortgage rates climbed to a 23-year high in 2023, largely due to inflation, but have fallen since then.
+Rates remained elevated in 2025 and are not expected to change significantly in 2026.

-Moving into the new year, experts generally agree that mortgage rates will decrease.
-However, prospective homebuyers and homeowners looking to refinance may not get the relief they're hoping for.
+Moving into the new year, experts generally agree that mortgage rates will stay roughly the same.
+In other words, prospective homebuyers and homeowners looking to refinance may not get the relief they're hoping for.

-Here are interest rate predictions from some of the top experts:
+Here are interest rate predictions from some of the mortgage industry's top experts:

 It's important to note that these predictions are based on current economic data trends.
 As a result, they may change over time.